 - Why can’t I find your Como Control app in the Google Play store?

-As of November 2022, any Android phone running Android 12 or above won’t be able to see our Como Control app in the Google Play store per Google unless our app was already downloaded to your phone before running the update.
+As of January 31, 2023, any Android phone running Android 12 or above won’t be able to see our Como Control app in the Google Play store per Google unless our app was already downloaded to your phone before running the update.
 Smartphones running software older than Android 12 will still be able to find our app.
 For phones running Android 12 or above, you should download the free UnDok app which will be visible in the Google Play store.
-UnDok is a generic version of our Como Control app and operates in much the same way.
+UnDok is a free generic version of our Como Control app and operates in much the same way.

 Bonus FAQ: I can’t log into Amazon Prime Music via the Como Control app.
 What do I do?